WARNING This article is written for those who wish to protect native bird species against the introduced and now invasive House Sparrow.

 Some people use big rolled up wads of white bread.
 I've had most of my success (over 600 caught) using only white millet seed.
 I don't use any blends of seed because it may attract more native species.

-Be careful as Cardinals, Doves, and Native Sparrows are also attracted to white millet.
+You still have to be careful as Cardinals, Doves, and Native Sparrows are also attracted to white millet.

 The birdhouse traps are the bait themselves, although it doesn't hurt to throw a white feather or nesting material on the ground near the trap to encourage them to use the trap birdhouse.